XICHEN24/Water_Bank/README.md

 ```
  git clone https://github.com/XICHEN24/Water_Bank.git
 ```
 * Open the index.html with Chrome.
-You may encounter some UI oddities using other web browsers and mobiles to open the file.
+You may encounter some UI oddities using other web browsers or mobiles to open the file.
-* Check whether the browser has access the the files under dataset
+* Check whether the browser has access to the the files under dataset

 ## Implemented tools
 * World data map </br>